curvednebula/curvednebula.com/src/photocurves/README.md

 # Photo Curves - Color Grading App

 Photo Curves is a photo editing app with focus on color grading.
-Experiment with your photos using flexible color grading tools (RGB/CMYK/LAB/HSL Curves, Color Wheels, Layer Masks).
+Experiment with flexible color grading tools (RGB/CMYK/LAB/HSL Curves, Color Wheels, Layer Masks).
 Create your own filters/LUTs instead of searching through hundreds of apps with predefined presets.
 Each preset in Photo Curves is fully adjustable.
 You can easily create your custom presets too.
 With this app you can also correct, enhance or replace colors, shift HUE, fix white balance, create 3DLUTs, resize images and more.

 [<img src="./google-play-badge.png" alt="Get it on Google Play" width="300"/>](https://play.google.com/store/apps/details?id=com.foreachi.photocurves) [<img src="./apple-store-badge.png" alt="Get it on App Store" width="300"/>](https://apps.apple.com/app/id1606599231#?platform=iphone)